acse-2020/FAQ/contributing.md

 Once a question has a proposed full answer and is ready for review, the pull request can be changed from draft to 'ready for review'.
 You can also assign specific reviewers if you want to, or have been asked to, from the 'reviewers' box on the upper right side of your pull request page on github.com.
+Reviewers should be people who did not write the question or answer, so they can give impartial advice and commentary on the suggested content.

 ## Reviewing answers to a question

 Once a question has an answer proposed, it should be marked as 'ready for review', and can be seen [in this list of open, ready for review pull requests](https://github.com/acse-2020/FAQ/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse).

-If you are listed as a reviewer for a question, either because you asked the question, had a similar question, or were asked to comment on the answer, please look at the changes proposed in the pull request (see the 'files changed' tab on the pull request page at github.com), read them carefully, and add comments to the discussion thread for the pull request.
+If you are listed as a reviewer for a question please look at the changes proposed in the pull request (see the 'files changed' tab on the pull request page at github.com), read them carefully, and add comments to the discussion thread for the pull request.
+These changes shouldn't contain any material that you have written yourself; if they do, you need to add an independent reviewer who can review content you've created.

 If you have specific changes you'd like to be made, either add them as commits directly to the branch that the pull request has been opened from, or describe the changes in your comments.